Youth and the Awesomeness of God, Part 2

 - Be enamored with God's sovereignty and awesomeness.

-This process applies to any Scripture: What does it say about God?
+This isn't strictly sequential but a process for any Scripture study: What does it say about God?
 Humanity?
 Our need for Christ?
 Then be enamored with God.

-Tonight, we behold God exercising total control over all things.
-Nothing happens unless decreed by God.
+Tonight, we behold God exercising total control.
+Nothing happens unless decreed by Him.

 Psalm 115:3: Our God is in the heavens; he does all that he pleases.

-Isaiah 14:27: The Lord Almighty has purposed, and who will annul it?
+Isaiah 14:27: For the Lord Almighty has purposed, and who will annul it?
 His hand is stretched out, and who will turn it back?

 Romans 8:28: And we know that for those who love God all things work together for good, for those who are called according to his purpose.

-Isaiah 43:13: Also henceforth I am he; there is none who can deliver from my hand; I work, and who can reverse it?
+Isaiah 43:13: Also henceforth I am he; there is none who can deliver from my hand; when I act, who can reverse it?

-Daniel 4:35: All the peoples of the earth are accounted as nothing, and he does according to his will among the host of heaven and among the inhabitants of the earth; and none can stay his hand or say to him, “What have you done?”
+All the peoples of the earth are regarded as nothing.
+He does as he pleases with the powers of heaven and the peoples of the earth.
+No one can hold back his hand or say to him, "What have you done?"

 Closing Applications